RN to NP Programs

 These estimates do not include extra mandatory expenses, including lab fees, technology fees, and more.

 With nurses in general in great demand, skilled advanced RNs such as nurse practitioners have favorable employment opportunities.
 The Bureau of Labor Statistics predicts a 31% growth in the profession between 2014 and 2024; much faster than other occupations.
-The aging populations is increasing the need for quality healthcare, so NPs have a lot of job security.
+The aging population is increasing the need for quality healthcare, so NPs have a lot of job security.
 In addition to this, NPs can work in a variety of healthcare settings, including:

 - Physicians' offices